sergeyksv/tinyhook/README.md

 ## hook.io compatibility notes
 We try to be as close as possible to hook.io functionality.
 However we add things mostly on demand and only if they make sense.
-What we do support:
+What is supported:

 * name space rules - '::' is delimiter, event from client is prefixed by its name
 * 'hook::ready' event
 * 'children::ready', 'children::spawned' events for spawn